 - Ancillary Charges: Ancillary Charges, including charges for hospital services, supplies and operating room use. - Anesthesia expenses: Anesthetics and administration of anesthetics.
-Expenses are not covered for an anesthesiologist to remain available when not directly attending to the care of a patient. - Assistant surgeon: Only covered when the procedure makes it Medically Necessary to have an assistant surgeon.
-To determine whether an assistant surgeon is considered Medically Necessary, use the CheckFirst predetermination procedure. - Bariatric Surgery: The Plan covers Bariatric Surgery.
+Expenses are not covered for an anesthesiologist to remain available when not directly attending to the care of a patient. - Assistant surgeon: To determine whether an assistant surgeon is considered Medically Necessary, use the CheckFirst Pre-determination procedure. - Bariatric Surgery: The Plan covers Bariatric Surgery.
 This is a limited, one-time benefit for the entire time the patient is covered under the Plan.
-Bariatric Surgery includes Gastric Bypass (Roux-en- Y), Lap band, Gastric Sleeve and Duodenal Switch.
-To be eligible for Bariatric Surgery, the patient must be 18 years of age or older, or have achieved greater than 95% of estimated adult height and a minimum Tanner Stage of 4.
+Bariatric Surgery includes Gastric Bypass (Roux-en-Y), Lap band, Gastric Sleeve and Duodenal Switch.
+To be eligible for Bariatric Surgery, the patient must be 18 years of age or older, or have achieved greater than 95 percent of estimated adult height and a minimum Tanner Stage of 4.
 In addition, the patient must have one of the following: - o BMI of 40 or greater; or - BMI over 35, with at least one complicating comorbidity that is directly related to, or exacerbated by, morbid obesity.
-The following comorbidities will satisfy this requirement: - Type 2 diabetes: - Cardiovascular disease (e.g., stroke, myocardial infarction, poorly controlled hypertension); - History of coronary artery disease with a surgical intervention such as cardiopulmonary bypass or percutaneous transluminal coronary angioplasty; - Cardiopulmonary problems (e.g., documented obstructive sleep apnea); or - History of cardiomyopathy. - Blood: Coverage includes blood, blood plasma and expanders.
-Benefits are paid only to the extent that there is an actual expense to the participant. - Chiropractic Care: Coverage includes Medically Necessary services of a restorative or rehabilitative nature provided by a chiropractor practicing within the scope of his or her license.
+The following comorbidities will satisfy this requirement: - Type 2 diabetes; - Cardiovascular disease (e.g., stroke, myocardial infarction, poorly controlled hypertension); - History of coronary artery disease with a surgical intervention such as cardiopulmonary bypass or percutaneous transluminal coronary angioplasty; - ❖ Cardiopulmonary problems (e.g., documented obstructive sleep apnea); or - History of cardiomyopathy. - Blood: Coverage includes blood, blood plasma and expanders.
+Benefits are paid only to the extent that there is an actual expense to the participant. - Chiropractic Care: Coverage includes services of a restorative or rehabilitative nature provided by a chiropractor practicing within the scope of his or her license.
 Maintenance treatments (once your maximum therapeutic benefit has been reached) are not covered.
-You are limited to 20 visits per year for combined In-Network and Out-of-Network visits.
+You are limited to 20 visits per year for combined InNetwork and Out-of-Network visits.